 - ¼ cup molasses

-- 2 tbsp bbq sauce (sweet tomato based)
+- 2 tablespoon bbq sauce (sweet tomato based)

 - 1 cup mesquite wood chips (only if using a smoker)